antonior92/ecg-age-prediction/README.md

 OBS: Some scripts depend on the `resnet.py` and `dataloader.py` modules.
 So we recomend the user to, either, run the scripts from within this folder or add it to your python path.

-# Statistical analysis

-Implemented in R, code for the statistical analysis presented in the paper will be released upon publication: together with the `CODE-15%` and `SaMi-Trop` datasets.